s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 ## Errors
 ### WithdrawalFailed
-Reverts if an ETH withdrawal call (e.g., to the owner's address) fails.
+Thrown when an ETH withdrawal call fails due to a low-level error.

+*This can happen if the recipient is a contract that reverts in its receive function, or if there's a gas-related issue during the transfer.*

 ```solidity